-- · Supplemental Security Income - reparation payments made to individuals because of their status as victims of Nazi persecution - moneys received pursuant to the Federal Foster Grandparent Program - · welfare payments - proceeds of a reverse mortgage (but any interest or dividends realized from the investment of such proceeds are income) - · gifts, inheritances or a return of capital.
+- Supplemental Security Income - reparation payments made to individuals because of their status as victims of Nazi persecution - moneys received pursuant to the Federal Foster Grandparent Program - welfare payments - proceeds of a reverse mortgage (but any interest or dividends realized from the investment of such proceeds are income) - gifts, inheritances or a return of capital.

-Line 10 - If an owner is an inpatient in a residential health care facility, the owner's other income is not considered income in determining exemption eligibility if it does not exceed the amount paid by such owner, spouse or co-owner for care at the facility.
+10. If an owner is an inpatient in a residential health care facility, the owner's other income is not considered income in determining exemption eligibility if it does not exceed the amount paid by such owner, spouse or co-owner for care at the facility.
 Proof from the facility of the amount paid for an owner's care must be submitted with the application.

-Line 11 - At local option, municipalities may permit applicants to deduct from their incomes all medical and prescription drug expenses which are not reimbursed or paid by insurance.
+- 11. At local option, municipalities may permit applicants to deduct from their incomes all medical and prescription drug expenses which are not reimbursed or paid by insurance.
 Check with the assessor to determine if this option is locally available.
-If so, complete line 11 on the application.
-Proof of the expenses and reimbursement, if any, must be submitted with the application.

-Line 12 - At local option, municipalities may permit applicants to deduct from their incomes veterans disability compensation payments.
+If so, complete line 11on the application.
+Proof of the expenses and reimbursement, if any, must be submitted with the application. - 12.
+At local option, municipalities may permit applicants to deduct from their incomes veterans disability compensation payments.
 Check with the assessor to determine if this option is in effect.
 If so, complete line 12.
-Attach proof of receipt of the amount being deducted.

-Line 13 - If the owner, any of the owners, or the spouse of any of the owners filed a federal or New York State income tax return for the preceding calendar year, a copy of the return must be submitted with the application.
+Attach proof of receipt of the amount being deducted. - 13.
+If the owner, any of the owners, or the spouse of any of the owners filed a federal or New York State income tax return for the preceding calendar year, a copy of the return must be submitted with the application.
 If you do not have a copy of the Federal income tax return, it may be obtained from the District Office of Internal Revenue Service in which the return is filed.
-Visit www.irs.gov for further information.
-Instructions on how to request a copy of a New York State income tax return are available online at www.tax.ny.gov/help/contact/get-copy-of-return.htm.
-Follow the instructions in the section All Other Returns.
+A copy of the New York State income tax return may be obtained from:

-You can still file your application for exemption with your assessor pending any submission of income tax return(s) you are required to provide with Form RP-467 or RP-467-RNW.
+New York State Department of Taxation and Finance Income Tax Bureau State Campus Albany, New York 12227

+Since it may take a considerable length of time to obtain copies of such returns, your application for exemption may be filed pending submission to the assessor of the copy of the income tax return when it is received.

-Line 14 - If any child, including a child of tenants or lease holders, resides on the property for which an exemption from school taxes is sought, and such child attends any public school (grades pre-K-12), no exemption from school taxes may be granted unless the school district in which the property is located has adopted a resolution to permit a school tax exemption for otherwise eligible residential property where children attending public school reside.
+14. If any child, including a child of tenants or lease holders, resides on the property for which an exemption from school taxes is sought, and such child attends any public school (grades K-12), no exemption from school taxes may be granted unless the school district in which the property is located has adopted a resolution to permit a school tax exemption for otherwise eligible residential property where children attending public school reside.
 The child may not have been brought into the residence in whole or in substantial part for the purpose of attending a particular school within the school district.